UCT’s executive directors are:

-He has worked for the past five years at the Ford Foundation, an endowed, non-profit grant-making foundation based in New York.
-As Ford's programme officer for Southern Africa, Dr Ally oversaw the Governance and Civil Society Programme in South Africa, Mozambique, Namibia and Zimbabwe.
+He worked for the previous 5 years at the Ford Foundation, an endowed, non-profit grant-making foundation based in New York.
+As Ford’s programme officer for Southern Africa, Ally oversaw the Governance and Civil Society Programme in South Africa, Mozambique, Namibia and Zimbabwe.

-A UCT alumnus, Dr Ally started his career as a history teacher at the John Bisseker Senior Secondary School in East London.
-He obtained his Masters at Rhodes University and a Doctorate from Cambridge University, both in History.
+A UCT alumnus, Ally started his career as a history teacher at the John Bisseker Senior Secondary School in East London.
+He obtained his master’s at Rhodes University and a doctorate from Cambridge University, both in history.
 He then worked as a senior history researcher at the University of the Witwatersrand where he served on Senate and Council and was founding chairperson of the Academic Staff Association.